Baldie-dev/JanusLM/README.md

 Full MLP (Multi-layered perceptron) training for data classification performed on the output of the last hidden state. (probably mean of all outputs)

 ## Evaluation

+Evaluation was performed using a cross-validation technique by splitting the training data into two folds, where one was used for training and the other for validation.

 ### Metrics
 Definition of terms: